-The most important thing is ideas
+The most important thing is “Ideas“

 The health of a business is not guaranteed forever.
 Virtually all business owners or managers will face the daunting task of managing the recovery of a faltering business.

-This is a period characterized by low sales, low cash, low market share, and low innovation.
+This is a period characterized by low sales, low cash, low market share, or low innovation.
 Some recover from this and bounce back stronger than before, and some don’t.
 There are many factors responsible for this; those that are self inflicted like; a major project failure, inexpert management or poor financial control are generally termed internal forces.
 While those that are not self inflicted like; government intervention, economic recessions, the presence of low-cost competitors, or natural disasters are termed external forces.
 The continuous survival and success of a business greatly depends on managing these forces internally and externally.
 Neglecting them can be unfortunate for any business regardless of size.
 Capital isn’t that important in business.
 Experience isn’t that important.
 You can get both of these things.
 The most important thing is ideas.

-7 turnaround strategies to revive a business
+7 turnaround strategies to revive a coffee business

 1. Re-Evaluate: situation